OctoPrint/OctoPrint/docs/api/fileops.rst

      - Array of :ref:`File information items <sec-api-fileops-datamodel-fileinfo>`
      - The list of requested files.
 Might be an empty list if no files are available
    * - ``free``
-     - 1
+     - 0..1
      - String
-     - The amount of disk space available in the local disk space (refers to OctoPrint's ``uploads`` folder)
+     - The amount of disk space available in the local disk space (refers to OctoPrint's ``uploads`` folder).
+Only returned if file list was requested for origin ``local`` or all origins.

 .. _sec-api-fileops-datamodel-uploadresponse: